-- Place the sugar and water (for the caramel sauce) in a small saucepan over medium heat and stir until the has sugar dissolved.
+- Place the sugar and water (for the caramel sauce) in a small saucepan over medium heat until the sugar has dissolved.

 - Turn the heat off and pour the sauce into 4 pudding molds.

-- For the custard base, place the sugar and milk in a jug and microwave for a 1 a minute and a half to heat the milk up.
+- Place milk in a jug and microwave for a 1 a minute and a half to heat the milk up.

 - Divide and pour the custard mixture into the 4 pudding molds (on top of the caramel sauce).

-- Place the molds in a shallow flying pan and add about 500ml water over high heat.
+- Place the molds in a shallow flying pan and add about 750-1000ml water over high heat.